|

 why Edward started the Order of the Garter in the first place and

-why the knights ended up with the motto above, but the fact of the
+why the knights ended up embracing the slogan above, but the fact of the

 In St George's Chapel at Windsor Castle each knight has his own